dannywillems/dannywillems.github.io/_posts/2024-01-13-web3-security-researcher-journey.md

 read a code, always think "how can I break it?", "Does it look like something I have seen in the past?".

+It is end of the afternoon, I finished the whole section 3.
+I did not create any repository listing the audits as suggested, I will certainly do it later.
+I will certainly take the same template to start listing my findings, in a private repository for bug bounties.

+I will now go through some popular platforms and see the kind of skills I need to learn.
+Scroll is on my list as I found it on Immunefi and I feel that it is where my skills can help more.